All Movies

 The film features lead performances from Robert Downey Jr., Gwyneth Paltrow, Jeff Bridges, among others, anchoring a story that adapts characters first brought to life in Marvel Comics.
 Its source material gives the film a foundation rooted in decades of published storytelling, which Favreau and the creative team interpret through a cinematic lens.

-Tony's executive assistant Pepper Potts, who has been quietly worried throughout, discovers his nighttime activities and helps him uncover the truth: Obadiah Stane has been secretly selling Stark weapons to the Ten Rings, including the original deal that put Tony in the cave.
-Stane has retrieved the wreckage of the Mark I from the Afghan desert and is reverse-engineering it into a much larger, brute-force armored exoskeleton called the Iron Monger.
-He intends to mass-produce his own line of Stark-Industries-built combat suits and overthrow Tony's vision for the company.
-When Tony confronts him directly, Stane uses a sonic paralysis device to incapacitate Tony in his own home and rips the arc reactor out of his chest, leaving him for dead.
+Tony's executive assistant Pepper Potts (Gwyneth Paltrow), who has been managing his daily collapse with terrified patience, discovers what he's actually doing at night.
+Together they uncover the real betrayal: Obadiah Stane has been double-dealing Stark Industries weapons to the Ten Rings — including the original deal that put Tony in the cave.
+Stane has already retrieved the Mark I wreckage from the desert and is reverse-engineering it into a much bigger, brutal exoskeleton he calls the Iron Monger.
+He confronts Tony in his own home, paralyzes him with a sonic implant, and rips the miniaturized arc reactor out of his chest — leaving him to die slowly as the shrapnel begins migrating toward his heart again.

 Gwyneth Paltrow